jlengstorf/lengstorf.com/content/blog/slaying-dragons.md

 What started as listlessness grew to malaise, then blossomed darkly into hostility and aggression — which I would focus on a non-problem, creating a pressure cooker that would eventually blow a hole in my otherwise untroubled existence.

-### I slay the dragons because I slay dragons.
-Duh.
+### I slay dragons because I slay dragons.

 I fell into a cycle: I slayed a dragon, then raised a new one in its place.
 The goal was forgotten.
-I slayed dragons because I slayed dragons.
 The peaceful moments between struggles were nothing more than unpleasant waiting periods between bouts — why would anyone want to *not* be slaying a dragon?

 Knowing a dragon was out there, after all, let me focus my energy on external sources of discomfort.
 The dragons were the cause of my unhappiness, I had decided.
 Never mind that [I didn't feel particularly happy]({{< ref "blog/finding-happiness.md" >}}) after I'd slain one.